albertqi/strassen/README.md

 ## 1. Introduction

 In this write-up, we will determine the optimal cross-over point from Strassen multiplication to conventional multiplication.
 We will first find the analytical cross-over point and then compare that to our experimental cross-over point.
 Using this, we can also estimate the number of triangles in a random graph for various probabilities of including an edge.
-Finally, we will discuss our experiments in more depth, covering the optimizations of our algorithm and other intruiging details we discovered along the way.
+Finally, we will discuss our experiments in more depth, covering the optimizations of our algorithm and other intriguing details we discovered along the way.

 ## 2. Analytical Cross-Over Point